raynamharris/organization/DCCProjectWorkPlans.md

-### **Goal 2: Enable the uptake, reuse, and addition of NIH data and tools from future, current, and ended programs** {#goal-2-enable-the-uptake-reuse-and-addition-of-nih-data-and-tools-from-future-current-and-ended-programs}
+### Goal 2: Enable the uptake, reuse, and addition of NIH data and tools from future, current, and ended programs

         2a.
 Data and metadata structure, descriptions, and organization are optimized so data can be found and combined across data sets